sluglu/WR-over-FSO-model/README.md

 TODO :

+- compute doppler function
+- test for timestamp resolution and and jitter

 the sytem is modeled as perfect (white rabbit work perfectly and in this case how PTP react):
 - Perfect L1 syntonization (slave perfectly recover incoming frequency)
 - Timestamp are fractional (not limited to clock cycle resolution)